-Nice Ride Minnesota will have its fleet on the streets around April 1, and this year users of the popular bike sharing program will have 20 new stations to check out one of the shiny green bikes.
+Nice Ride Minnesota will have its fleet on the streets by about April 1, and this year users of the popular bike-sharing program will have 20 new stations where they can check out the shiny green bikes.

-The early arrival of bike riding weather is allowing Nice Ride crank up a couple weeks earlier than last year when cold and snowy weather delayed the start of the season.
+The early arrival of bike riding weather is allowing Nice Ride to crank up a couple of weeks earlier than last year, when cold and snowy weather delayed the season's start.

-Nice Ride users won't see any fee increase this year, Ongaro said.
-The 2014 pass and membership costs will be maintained for the upcoming season: $6 for a 24-hour pass, $15 for a 30-day pass and $65 for a season pass.
+The 2015 pass and membership costs will be the same as last year: $6 for a 24-hour pass, $15 for a 30-day pass and $65 for a season pass.
 They are available at any Nice Ride Station.

-Members can take unlimited rides of 60 minutes or fewer without paying an extra fee.
+Members can take unlimited rides of up to 60 minutes without paying an extra fee.
 Pass holders can ride for 30 minutes without paying an extra fee.
-This year riders will be charged a flat $3 for each 30 minute period beyond the time included with their membership or pass.
-More information about how bike share pricing works can be found on the pricing page.
+This year riders will be charged a flat $3 for each 30-minute period beyond the time included with their membership or pass.
+More information about pricing can be found at www.niceridemn.org/pricing.

 Last year Nice Ride users took 405,000 rides.

-Nice Ride also will bring back its Neighborhood program in 2015.
+Nice Ride also will bring back its Neighborhood program.
 The program loans orange bikes to riders in urban neighborhoods.
-Nice Ride provides programming and rides and then rewards participants who complete the program with a gift card to a bike shop at the end of the season to buy a bike.
+Participants who complete the program can receive a gift card to a bike shop at the end of the season.